 The gametophyte of this plant may be Sciadophyton

-Early Devonian (Lochkovian) of Welsh Borderland, UK
+Early Devonian (Lochkovian) of the Welsh Borderland, UK

 Axes with isotomous or weakly anisotomously branching